mariellefoster/plots_and_projects/README.md

 ## Stressors list
 - List of stressors, which you have to review regularly and contemplate your choices
+- Answer the question every day "what are you anxious about"

 ## Pronoun Signs
 - Name tags